vippsas/vipps-ecom-api/vipps-ecom-api.md

 Callback allows Vipps to send the payment order details.
 During regular ecomm payment order and transaction details will be shared.
 During express checkout payment it will provide user details and shipping details addition to the order and transaction details.

-If the communication is broken during payment process for some reason, and Vipps is not able to execute callback, then callback will not be retried.
+This call will be performed once during a payment process, when the payment is successful, failed, rejected or timed out.
+If the communication is broken during the process for some reason, and Vipps is not able to execute callback, then callback will not be retried.
 In other words, if the merchant doesn’t receive any confirmation on payment request call within callback timeframe, merchant should call get payment details service to get the status of the payment.

 The callback body received from Vipps will depend on if the payment type is set as `"eComm Express Payment"` or `"eComm Regular Payment"`.